 Top up existing heating

-If you’re adding a new heater to a room with existing heating, each heater must meet the requirements in the healthy homes standards, with one exception.
+If you’re adding a new heater or heaters to a room with existing heating, each heater must meet the requirements in the healthy homes standards, with one exception.
 If your existing heating doesn’t have the required heating capacity, you can add a smaller fixed electric heater to ‘top up’ your heating.
 If you do, you must meet all these conditions:

 - you installed your existing heating before 1 July 2019